workloads/packer-templates/README.md

 # Packer Templates: HashiCorp Nomad

-> Packer Templates for HashiCorp Nomad for multiple platforms
+> Packer Templates for HashiCorp Nomad (incl.
+Consul, and Vault) for multiple (Cloud) Platforms

 ## Table of Contents